-^c PFAS = perfluorohexane sulfonic acid (PFHxS), perfluorooctanoic acid (PFOA), and perfluorooctane sulfate (PFOS).
-Per agreement in MY 2021 IFGMP, no additional PFAS sampling will be performed at locations where a New Mexico Water Quality Control Commission regulatory standard was not exceeded and two rounds of sampling were completed.

-^d HEXP = High explosives.
+c PFAS = perfluorohexane sulfonic acid (PFHxS), perfluorooctanoic acid (PFOA), and perfluorooctane sulfate (PFOS).
+For MY 2023, no additional PFAS sampling will occur at locations where two rounds of PFAS sampling were successfully performed and no PFAS were detected.. d HEXP = High explosives.

-^e MCOI-5 will be monitored for water levels and if sufficient recharge occurs allowing water level to rise to 3.5 ft above the bottom of the screen (6124.2 ft. above mean sea level), a prioritized suite consisting of perchlorate, PFAS, metals, and additional general inorganics will be collected.
+e MCOI-5 will be monitored for water levels and if sufficient recharge occurs allowing water level to rise to 3.5 ft above the bottom of the screen (6124.2 ft. above mean sea level), a prioritized suite consisting of perchlorate, PFAS, metals, and additional general inorganics will be collected.

-^f - = This analytical suite is not scheduled to be collected for this type of water at locations assigned to this monitoring group.
+f - = This analytical suite is not scheduled to be collected for this type of water at locations assigned to this monitoring group.

-^g (2024) = Samples scheduled to be collected during implementation of MY 2024 IFGMP.
+g (2024) = Samples scheduled to be collected during implementation of MY 2024 IFGMP.

-^h Double asterisks () indicate background monitoring location as specified in the Groundwater Background Investigation Report, Revision 5 (LANL 2016, 601920).
+h Double asterisks (\\) indicate background monitoring location as specified in the Groundwater Background Investigation Report, Revision 5 (LANL 2016, 601920).